xzl01/ghc/docs/users_guide/bugs.rst

    libraries that come with GHC are probably built without this option, unless you built GHC yourself.

--  The :ghc-flag:`state hack <-fstate-hack>` optimization can result in non-obvious changes in evaluation ordering which may hide exceptions, even with :ghc-flag:`-fpedantic-bottoms` (see, e.g., :ghc-ticket:`7411`).
+-  The :ghc-flag:`state hack <-fno-state-hack>` optimization can result in non-obvious changes in evaluation ordering which may hide exceptions, even with :ghc-flag:`-fpedantic-bottoms` (see, e.g., :ghc-ticket:`7411`).
 For instance, ::